by fluffyfude

 Based in the USA, Fluffy Fude has been collecting Japanese makeup brushes for more than 10 years and has over 1,000 brushes.
 With such a depth and breadth of knowledge, we felt she's a perfect candidate to create a 'starter kit' guide for anyone looking to embark on their Fude journey—as well as Fude lovers looking to build on their existing collection.

-Please note, this blog contains affiliate links to support the contributor.
+Please note, this blog may contain affiliate links to support the contributor.

 Which brushes would I start with, if I had to start over?